Joint Embedding of Graphs: Joint Embedding

+where $\otimes$ denotes the tensor product and $\bLambda_{*k}$ is the $k$th column of $\bLambda$.
+It is well known in the tensor factorization community that the solution to Equation \ref{eq:1} may not necessarily exist for $d \geq 2$.
+This phenomenon was first found by Bini \textit{et al.} \cite{bini1979n2}, and Silva and Lim gives a characterization all such tensors in the order-$3$ rank-$2$ case \cite{de2008tensor}.
+Although there may not exist a global minimum, finding the local solution in a compact region still provide significant insights to the data.
+We design an algorithm which is guaranteed to converge, and provide analysis under the $d=1$ case.

-The joint embedding algorithm assumes the graphs are vertex-aligned, unweighted, and undirected.
-The vertex-aligned graphs are common in applications such as neuroimaging \cite{nolte2002human}.
+The joint embedding algorithm assumes the graphs are vertex-aligned and undirected.
+The vertex-aligned graphs are common in many applications of interest such as neuroimaging \cite{nolte2002human}, multilayer networks \cite{kivela2014multilayer} or time-varying graphs \cite{park2013anomaly}.
 In case that the graphs are not aligned, graph matching should be performed before the joint embedding \cite{yan2014graduated,park2016encouraging}.
 The mis-alignments of some vertices will have adverse effects in estimating corresponding latent positions in $\bH$; however, a small number of mis-aligned vertices should not have a big impact in estimating $\bLambda$.
 If the graphs have weighted edges, the joint embedding can still be applied.
 Also, the MREG model can be easily extended to weighted graphs by replacing the Bernoulli distribution with other proper distributions.
 In fact, in the experiment of section 5.3, the graphs are weighted, where the edge weights are the log of fiber counts across regions of brains.
-In case of directed graph, to apply the joint embedding, one can symmetrize the graph by removing the direction of edges.
+In case of directed graphs, to apply the joint embedding, one can symmetrize the graph by removing the direction of edges.
 Alternatively, $h_k h_k^T$ in equation \eqref{eq:1} can be replaced by $h_k g_k^T$, with $h_k$ and $g_k$ representing the in and out latent positions respectively.
-With this modification, equation \eqref{eq:1} becomes the tensor factorization problem \cite{kolda2009tensor}.\\
+With this modification, equation \eqref{eq:1} becomes the tensor factorization problem \cite{kolda2009tensor}.

+The optimization problem in equation \eqref{eq:1} is similar to Principal Component Analysis (PCA) in the sense of minimizing squared reconstruction error to recover loadings and components \cite{jolliffe2002principal}.
+However, there are extra symmetries and rank constraints on the components.
+Specifically, if $h_k h_k^T$ is replaced by a matrix $\bS_k$ in equation \eqref{eq:1}